JJHPhoto/writeandread/README.md

 After I recorded my demo, I decided to update a few aspects of my markdown generator:

 - Instead of "Your Github" I made it so that it'd say "My Github: (username)"
-- I also noticed my "Resources" list was all in one line.
+- I also noticed my "Resources" list was all in one line and fixed that.